-The School cares for the laundry of sheets, pillow slips, towels, and napkins.
-The student will be expected to make arrangements for his personal laundry.
+The Institute cares for the laundry of sheets, pillow slips, towels, napkins, and a limited amount of personal laundry.

 Students remaining for Christmas vacation will be charged at the regular rate of \$6.00 per week.
 Those absent will be required to pay room rent at the rate of \$1.50 per week.
 No deductions of board expenses will be made on absences of less than a week, and no deduction will be made on any tuition fee for which credit is given.
 No deductions will be made for absences of day students.
 A moderate charge will be made for diplomas.